Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Introduction

-To summarise, we propose a cooperative transmission and generation investment modelling assessment that involves 1) welfare-maximising TSO at the upper level, 2) heterogeneous GenCos acting under perfect competition at the lower level, 3) uncertainty associated with VRE availability, 4) carbon tax and 5) investment budget constraints to closely represent realistic power system expansion problem.
-As the input parameters, we consider different levels of the carbon tax and incentives supporting VRE capacity deployment, as well as budgets allocated for transmission and generation infrastructure expansion.
+This paper evaluates the efficiency of renewables-driven policies by considering a combined transmission and generation investment modelling assessment that involves 1) welfare-maximising TSO at the upper level, 2) heterogeneous GenCos acting under perfect competition at the lower level, 3) uncertainty associated with VRE availability, 4) carbon tax and 5) investment budget constraints to closely represent realistic power system expansion problem.
+Different levels of the carbon tax and incentives supporting VRE capacity deployment, as well as budget levels allocated for transmission and generation infrastructure expansion, are considered input parameters.
 The structure of the proposed model allows us to investigate whether TSO's decisions may efficiently foster renewable generation capacity expansion on its own or if it would require other instruments, such as carbon tax and incentives supporting VRE capacity investment.
 Moreover, we also evaluate the effectiveness of the latter two individually and in combination with the other policies.

-The investigation is supported by applying the proposed modelling approach to find optimal strategies for an illustrative 3-node energy system instance and a more realistic energy system replicating the features of Nordic and Baltic countries.
-In the numerical experiments, we conduct a sensitivity analysis by evaluating the changes in optimal total welfare as well as VRE share in the optimal generation mix and the optimal amount of energy generated.
+The proposed modelling approach allows one to identify optimal strategies for an illustrative 3-node energy system instance and a more realistic energy system replicating the features of Nordic and Baltic countries.
+In the numerical experiments, a sensitivity analysis is conducted by evaluating the changes in optimal total welfare as well as VRE share in the optimal generation mix and the optimal amount of energy generated.
 Therefore, the outcome of this research fills in some important knowledge gaps regarding the role of the TSO in a decarbonisation strategy.

 The paper is structured as follows.
 In Section \ref{sec: problem formulation}, we present the optimisation problem formulations considering centralised and decentralised power market structure.
 Section \ref{sec: mppdc} presents the primal-dual approach utilised to transform bi-level problems given in Section \ref{sec: problem formulation} into a tractable single-level version.
-In Section \ref{sec: experiments}, we evaluate the efficiency of the proposed modelling framework by applying it to two case studies.
+In Sections \ref{sec: illustrative_example} and \ref{sec: nordic_case}, we evaluate the efficiency of the proposed modelling framework by applying it to two case studies.
 Section \ref{sec: conclusion} presents conclusions.